 Going it alone is hard.
 Many of us can’t cough up the money for a wellness coach, nutritionist or personal trainer, and keeping up with a “gym buddy” is damn near impossible.
-Apps like MyFitnessPal, Lark, Fooducate, FitStar Personal Trainer, ShopWell and Calm - among many, many others - can help you reach whatever wellness goal you have, from weight loss to meditation.
+Apps like GymHero, Zombies, Run!
+MyFitnessPal, Lark, Fooducate, ShopWell and Calm - among many, many others - can help you reach whatever wellness goal you have, from weight loss to meditation.

 Get enough sleep

 Really pay attention to this one - it’s kind of why we started Bear Mattress.
-2015 was the year of sleep research, and what did we get out of it?
-The (not so alarming discovery that) we need to sleep more.
-A lot more.
-6 hours a night just don’t cut it.
+5-6 hours a night just isn't cutting it.
 If you’re not getting at least 8 hours a night, you’re more likely to experience weight gain, drowsiness and a lack of performance at the gym, at work, and in life in general.
-So turn off the tv, unplug from that podcast, wait to send that email in the morning and get some shut eye.
+So turn off the tv, unplug from that podcast, wait to send that email in the morning and get some quality shut eye!

 Find motivation - both internally and through other channels

 If wanting to fit into those old jeans from college hasn’t been working for you, how about following some super inspiring Instagram accounts?
 Some of our favorites are The North Face, Jen Sinkler, GoPro, Burn This, Instarunners, Will Arrufat, RedBull and MindBodyGreen.
 When you fill your life (even your virtual life) with positive influences, you’re more likely to want to make a positive change.
 Also, unfollowing some of those foodie accounts won’t do you any harm - when you see decadent food you want to eat decadent food, which is totally fine on occasion, but not every day.

 Don’t give up when results don’t show overnight.